Arnaud-de-Grandmaison-ARM/arm-learning-paths/content/learning-paths/cross-platform/sme2/4-outer-product.md

 ## About transposition

-From the previous page, you remember that matrices are laid out in row-major order.
-This means that loading row-data from memory is efficient as the memory system operates efficiently with contiguous data, e.g. caches are loaded line by line, data prefetching is dead easy (just load the data from the current address
-+ size of the data), ...
-This is not the case for loading column-data from memory though.
+From the previous page, you will recall that matrices are laid out in row-major order.
+This means that loading row-data from memory is efficient as the memory system operates efficiently with contiguous data, e.g. caches are loaded line by line, data prefetching is extremely simple (just load the data from ``current address + sizeof(data)``), ...
+This is not the case for loading column-data from memory though, as it requires more work from the memory system.

 In order to further improve the effectiveness of the matrix multiplication, it is thus desirable to change the layout in memory of the left hand side matrix